Create a Go web server from scratch with Linux system calls

 One itch I’ve wanted to scratch for a while is to create a web-server from scratch without relying on libraries and without first inventing the universe.
 I’ve also wanted a chance to take Go for a spin.
 I’ll cover how to create a web server in Go using Linux system calls.

-Completed Code at Github: scratch_server.go
+Completed Code at GitHub: scratch_server.go

 Non-goals¶

-package is a full-featured, production ready library.
+The Go net package is a full-featured, production ready library.
 We’ll skip

 the following features: